Sitecore-Hackathon/2022-Go-Horse/README.md

 ## Description
 ⟹ This module extends the Sitecore CLI, adding a new command named "spe" (Sitecore Powershell Extensions)

-From the command prompt, you can now run SPE scripts on Sitecore instances.
+From the command prompt, you can now run SPE scripts remotely within Sitecore instances.

 ## TOC